ICIJ/datashare-docs/concepts/running-modes.md

 _When running Datashare in local mode, users can choose to use embedded services (like ElasticSearch, SQLITE, in-memory key/value store) on the same JVM than Datashare.
 This variant of the local mode is called "[embedded mode](../local-mode/embedded-mode.md)" and allows user to run Datashare without having to setup any additional software.
 The embedded mode is used by default._

-## CLI mode
+## Pipeline stages

-In **cli mode**, Datashare starts without a web server and allows user to perform tasks over their documents.
-This mode can be used in conjunction with both local and server modes, while allowing users to distribute heavy tasks between several servers.
+Pipeline stages allow Datashare to process documents without a web server.
+Stages can be used in conjunction with both local and server modes, and allow users to distribute heavy tasks between several servers.
+They are now run with `datashare stage run --stages SCAN,INDEX,NLP`.

-If you want to learn more about which tasks you can execute in this mode, checkout the [stages documentation](cli-stages.md).
+If you want to learn more about which stages you can execute, checkout the [stages documentation](cli-stages.md).

 ## Daemon modes

-Those modes are intended to be used for action that requires to "wait" for pendings tasks.
+Those modes are intended to be used for actions that require "waiting" for pending tasks.
+The task worker daemon is started with `datashare worker run`.

 In **batch download mode**, the daemon waits for a user to request a batch download of documents.
 When a request is received, the daemon starts a task to download the document matching the user search, and bundle them into a zip file.